Sometimes I search for the unswallowing place.

 I know that really when I cross the bridge what I will see is more of the same, the same streetlights and the same road and the same trees and clouds.
 There will still be the same bands of black rolling across my skin.

 But maybe not.
 Maybe the bridge itself will be the unswallowing place.
-Maybe as I walk across it the black will roll through my skin and out of my fingers and toes, and I will drench the bridge in darkness.
-Then the bridge will be something other, something dark and eternal and outside, and in return I will be filled with its sensibility and its realness.
+Maybe as I walk across it the black will roll through my skin and out of my fingers and toes, and I will drench the bridge in whiteness.
+Then the bridge will be something other, something white and eternal and outside, and in return I will be filled with its sensibility and its realness.
 Maybe we will switch places, the bridge and I.

 I keep walking towards it.